-Damage to the outer housing of the various cables may cause corrosion and interfere with the movement of the cable.
-An unsafe condition may result so replace such cables as soon as possible.
+Damage to the outer housing of cables may allow internal rusting and cause interfere with cable movement.
+Replace damaged cables as soon as possible to prevent unsafe conditions.

-Lubricate the inner cable and the cable end.
-If they do not operate smoothly, ask a Yamaha dealer to replace them.
+Lubricate the inner cable and the cable end If it does not operate smoothly, ask a Yamaha dealer to replace them.

-Recommended lubricant: SAE 10W30 motor oil EAI10200
+Recommended lubricant: SAE 10W30 motor oil EAI10201